Optum/dce/docs/howto.md

   --force-delete-table
 ```

-After restoring the DynamoDB table from a backup, [re-apply Terraform](terraform.md#deploying-dce-with-terraform) to ensure that your table is in sync with your Terraform configuration.
+After restoring the DynamoDB table from a backup, `re-apply Terraform <terraform.html#deploy-with-terraform>`_ to ensure that your table is in sync with your Terraform configuration.

 See [AWS guide for backing up DynamoDB tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Backup.Tutorial.html).